pmcelhaney/counterfact/README.md

 npx counterfact@latest https://petstore3.swagger.io/api/v3/openapi.json api --open
 ```

-Assuming your have NodeJS 16+ installed, it will read the Open API spec for the Swagger Petstore, generate a TypeScript and Node based mock server based on that spec in the a directory called `api` , start the server, and open a browser with some tools to try out the API.
+Assuming your have NodeJS 16+ installed, it will read the Open API spec for the Swagger Petstore, generate a TypeScript and Node based mock server based on that spec in the output directory ("api"), start the server, and open a browser with some tools to try out the API.

+Try it out on your own [OpenAPI / Swagger spec](https://www.moesif.com/blog/technical/api-design/Benefits-of-using-the-OpenAPI-Swagger-specification-for-your-API/).
+Versions 2 and 3 are supported.
+You can point to a URL or a local file.

 ## What I can do with Counterfact?